KenanHuang/mm2024_cfb4i2v/README.md

 ### 2. Prepare the data file

-For training and evaluation,we need to prepare two datafiles for source and target domain respectively.
+For training and evaluation, we need to prepare two datafiles for source and target domain respectively.

 Source data are recorded as followed: